 Rain gardens offer smaller-scale stormwater management benefits, while providing pleasing aesthetics to built landscapes.
-(Photo Credit: Rutgers Cooperative Extension) and institutional properties, and smaller rain gardens fit perfectly into residential landscapes.
+(Photo Credit: Rutgers Cooperative Extension)

+and institutional properties, and smaller rain gardens fit perfectly into residential landscapes.
 These systems are designed to have no more than 6-12 inches of water in them following a rainstorm and then to slowly infiltrate that water over 24-48 hours.
 After one or two days all the ponded water should be trapped in the soil or mulch or slowly released to downstream areas.
 A wide variety of native plants can be used in rain gardens, but the selected plants need to be able to withstand not only periodic flooding but also extended dry periods.
-These systems are best located along the perimeter of restoration projects to filter stormwater runoff from adjacent urban or built areas.
+These systems are best located along the perimeter of or built areas.
+These practices can slow down runoff from adjacent urban or built areas.
 These practices can slow down runoff from streets and paved areas to provide a line of defense against nonpoint source pollution damaging sensitive plantings or waterways.
-When planning or proposing rain gardens or bioretention areas, the following need to be taken into consideration: RESILIENT LANDSCAPE DESIGN | CHAPTER 6 Drainage area size: The size of a rain garden or bioretention area is dependent on the area draining to it.
-The area needs to be accurately measured so that the volume of water flowing into the GSI practice can be determined.
-Location: These systems need to be located in relatively flat areas.
-Steep slopes move water too guickly and will damage the landscape plantings.
-Additionally, these practices should not be planned in areas that are regularly wet or saturated.
-Bioretention systems rely on the soil to infiltrate stormwater.
-Standing water for periods longer than 48 hours will damage plants and promote mosquito breeding.
-Soils: Healthy soils that allow water to infiltrate are key to a successful rain garden or bioretention system.
-Ensuring that soils in a rain garden adequately allow for water infiltration while also supporting healthy plant growth is an important first step in evaluating a site.
+When planning or proposing rain gardens or bioretention areas, the following need to or proposing rain gardens or bioretention areas, the following need to be taken into consideration: